UPDATED – August 31, 2016

 Mark Driscoll gets tithing wrong.

 The original videos that were posted have been removed.
-I have added a new video that i believe was a compilation of the other two.

 Let’s look at some quotes